-One type of question encountered in the Test of English as a Foreign Language (TOEFL) is the "Synonym Question", where students are asked to pick a synonym of a word out of a list of alternatives.
+One type of question encountered in the TOEFL, SAT, and GRE tests is the "Synonym Question", where students are asked to pick a synonym of a word out of a list of alternatives.
 For example:

-- 1. vexed (Answer: (a) annoyed)
+- 1. vexed

 - (a) annoyed

 - (b) amused

 - (c) frightened

 - (d) excited